Tampines Meridian Junior College: Campus

 TMJC's campus is located at the former MJC campus at Pasir Ris Street 71, retaining the original colour scheme of white, blue and orange.

 TMJC's field and running track are open for public use on weekends.
 TMJC's canteen, which also serves as a multi-purpose hall, is the only air-conditioned junior college canteen in Singapore.

 Outside the lecture theatres is a heritage gallery opened in 2018 to commemorate the histories of TPJC and MJC in light of the merger.

-Under the JC Rejuvenation Programme as planned by the MOE, TMJC's campus would be upgraded in its second phase, most likely by 2030.
+Under the JC Rejuvenation Programme as planned by the MOE, TMJC's campus will be upgraded in its second phase by 2030.

 Academic Information

 The list of content-based subjects offered by TMJC for the GCE A-Levels is as follows:

-Students applying to take Arts, Further Mathematics and Theatre Studies and Drama must sit for a diagnostic assessment to assess their suitability to take the respective subject.

-Each student usually takes three H2 subjects along with one H1 subject.
-General Paper, Project Work and Mother Tongue are compulsory H1 subjects for all students, although Project Work and Mother Tongue would only be examined at the end of JC1.
-Students can be exempted from H1 Mother Tongue if they have: